CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured skill with strong actionability and good progressive disclosure.
-The main weaknesses are minor verbosity (duplicated trigger conditions, some unnecessary context) and a lack of explicit validation checkpoints in the deployment workflow.
-The code examples are excellent and production-ready.
+The main weaknesses are minor verbosity (duplicated trigger conditions, some unnecessary context) and a workflow that lacks explicit validation checkpoints between critical steps like deployment and client connection.
+The retrieval-first approach and reference file organization are notable strengths.

 Suggestions

-Remove the 'When to Use' section since it duplicates the skill's description/trigger conditions and wastes tokens.
+Remove the 'When to Use' section since it duplicates the skill description/triggers already in frontmatter, and trim the 'Prerequisites' to just the non-obvious items.

 DimensionReasoningScore